 All students are required to complete homework for each class period.
 The teachers' homework policy written in their syllabus will be followed.
 Teachers may request for students to stay after school to complete homework.
 Students who choose to skip the after school meeting with their teacher will be required to serve a one hour detention after school on Wednesday.
-Students are encouraged to stay after school to receive individual help when needed from teachers.
+Students are encouraged to stay after school to receive o complete Formatted: Font: 8 pt individual help when needed from teachers.
 Teachers will always be available from 7:45-8:00 in the morning and 3:40-4:00 after school.
 Additional time can be arranged with the individual teacher.